Gunsite Academy

 Gunsite is a privately run firearms training facility based in Yavapai County, Arizona, just south-west of Paulden in the United States.
-It offers tuition-based instruction in handgun, carbine, rifle and shotgun shooting, as well as other specialty firearms.
+It offers tuition-based instruction in handgun, carbine, rifle and shotgun shooting.
 Located on a 3000 acre facility, Gunsite has classrooms, indoor and outdoor firing simulators, and various pistol and long-barrel ranges.
 The ranges go out to 2000 yards for precision rifle training.
 There is also an on-site pro shop and gunsmith.

 History of American Pistol Institute

-The American Pistol Institute (1976–1992)
+American Pistol Institute (1976–1992)

 Gunsite was founded by Jeff Cooper as the American Pistol Institute (API) in 1976 in order to teach the modern technique of shooting.
 The modern technique is a method of use of the handgun for self-defense.
 The technique uses a two-handed grip of the pistol, which brings the pistol to eye-level, so that the sights may be used to aim the pistol at one's assailant.
 Prior to the founding of API, Cooper had traveled the world providing training in the modern technique to security teams such as those protecting heads of state, prominent politicians and wealthy individuals.
 The facilities at Gunsite allowed Cooper to teach the technique to a much wider audience.
 At that time the firearms training school industry did not exist.

 Cooper developed similar doctrines in the use of the rifle and shotgun and these courses were also taught at Gunsite.
 These included the basic rifle course as well as courses designed for those hunting dangerous game, Cooper being a keen hunter himself.
 After the introduction of the rifle and shotgun courses, the school's name was changed to Gunsite Training Center.

-From the beginning the objective of Gunsite was firearms education.
+From the beginning, the objective of Gunsite was firearms education.
 Originally, the courses at Gunsite were numbered (250, 270, 499) because they were assigned units by the University of Phoenix as part of their program.
 Over the years increasingly advanced and complex courses were offered (with correspondingly higher numbers) for those taking study of the use of firearms to higher levels.
 Cooper named a number of individuals as "Shooting Masters."

-During this time Cooper and this staff trained many shooters.
-Notable among these:

-King Abdullah of Jordan, along with members of his staff;

-Rex Applegate Junior, son of Rex Applegate;

-Michael Harries, who invented the "Harries Technique" of flashlight manipulation for use with a pistol (also became a Gunsite instructor);

-John Milius, movie producer, director, and writer;

-Todd J. Rathner, director of the National Rifle Association;

-John Satterwhite, captain of the Olympic skeet shooting squad (became a Gunsite instructor);